 Her dress now rags, her makeup slime, her hair far short of stellar.

-And as the clock struck midnight, no prince would give her chase,
+As the clock struck midnight, no prince did give her chase,

 Self pity, shame and foolishness, instead, laid her to waste.